w314/notes/1notes/QC3/aws.md

 - A VPC comes with a default security group.
 - You can associate a security group only with resources in the VPC for which it is created.
 - you add rules that control the traffic based on protocols and port numbers
+- hese function like a firewall for instances of AWS services (EC2, RDS, etc.).
+They restrict traffic by IP, Protocol, or port.

 ### VPC (Virtual Private Cloud)
 > With Amazon Virtual Private Cloud (Amazon VPC), you can launch AWS resources in a logically isolated virtual network that you've defined.